 Fowler then signed with the nearby Crawfordsville Hoosiers of the Central Interstate League.
 The Logansport Journal looked forward to his arrival, declaring, “Fowler, the colored player, is the only all-around player in the club.”
 In early May the Sporting Life reported, “Fowler is playing a great game at second, and it is a very unusual thing for a ball to get by him.
 I shall be very much surprised if the ‘coon,’ as he is called, does not have a record equal to any in our [National] League in his position.”
 Bud wasn’t just a novelty in Lafayette.
 After a game in Decatur, the local Daily Republican mentioned, “Fowler is the name of the coal black second baseman with the Hoosier club.
 He is a great show.”
 On July 2, the team relocated to Terre Haute and then the league folded at the end of the month.
 In 53 games Fowler hit .294.
 The club finished in third, eight games behind Davenport.

-Fowler appeared in twenty-two games with Santa Fe through September, batting .343.
-He finished the year, barnstorming well into 1889, with a black club that ended up in California.
+Fowler appeared in 22 games with Santa Fe through September, batting .343.
+He finished the year, barnstorming well into 1889, with a Black club that ended up in California.
 While in San Bernardino, the Sporting Life acknowledged, “He is playing great ball.”

 Fowler spent the winter of 1889-90 in Toledo where he signed with Evansville (Indiana).
 In March he was sold, as noted by the Sporting Life, “Galesburg [Illinois of the Central Interstate League] purchased his release from Evansville, paying $500, Fowler getting a share of the purchase money.”
 He hit well for the club, batting .322 in 27 games.
 On May 2 in Galesburg’s home opener, Bud knocked six hits in seven at-bats, scoring five times in a 31-5 win over Peoria.
 Three days earlier, he knocked a home run “which created a good deal of enthusiasm.”
 The Sporting Life noted, “The visiting club fielders move back when Taylor, Al Weddige and Fowler go to the bat.”
 Galesburg disbanded around the turn of June and Fowler caught on with Sterling (Illinois) of the Illinois-Iowa League during all of July.